Highlights from the Ratings and Financial Report for Capital One Financial Corporation (COF)

 COF’s Market Performance

-COF stocks went up by 1.11% for the week, with a monthly jump of 7.40% and a quarterly performance of 9.22%, while its annual performance rate touched 160.91%.
-The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.41% for Capital One Financial Corporation.
-The simple moving average for the period of the last 20 days is 3.56% for COF stocks with a simple moving average of 32.38% for the last 200 days.
+COF stocks went down by -2.46% for the week, with a monthly jump of 2.54% and a quarterly performance of -0.27%, while its annual performance rate touched 133.09%.
+The volatility ratio for the week stands at 2.70% while the volatility levels for the past 30 days are set at 2.55% for Capital One Financial Corporation.
+The simple moving average for the period of the last 20 days is -2.69% for COF stocks with a simple moving average of 24.45% for the last 200 days.

 Analysts’ Opinion of COF

-Many brokerage firms have already submitted their reports for COF stocks, with Stephens repeating the rating for COF by listing it as a “Equal-Weight.”
-The predicted price for COF in the upcoming period, according to Stephens is $170 based on the research report published on July 23rd of the current year 2021.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see COF reach a price target of $175, previously predicting the price at $165.
-The rating they have provided for COF stocks is “Sector Perform” according to the report published on July 23rd, 2021.
+Robert W. Baird, on the other hand, stated in their research note that they expect to see COF reach a price target of $145.
+The rating they have provided for COF stocks is “Underperform” according to the report published on August 30th, 2021.

-Piper Sandler gave a rating of “Overweight” to COF, setting the target price at $177 in the report published on July 23rd of the current year.
+Stephens gave a rating of “Equal-Weight” to COF, setting the target price at $170 in the report published on July 23rd of the current year.

-During the last 5 trading sessions, COF rose by +1.11%, which changed the moving average for the period of 200-days by +123.65% in comparison to the 20-day moving average, which settled at $168.79.
-In addition, Capital One Financial Corporation saw 76.60% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COF fell by -2.46%, which changed the moving average for the period of 200-days by +95.10% in comparison to the 20-day moving average, which settled at $170.14.
+In addition, Capital One Financial Corporation saw 67.73% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COF starting from FAIRBANK RICHARD D, who sale 218,989 shares at the price of $161.81 back on Jul 27.
-After this action, FAIRBANK RICHARD D now owns 3,758,798 shares of Capital One Financial Corporation, valued at $35,435,151 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COF starting from Alexander Robert M., who sale 12,267 shares at the price of $174.23 back on Aug 26.
+After this action, Alexander Robert M. now owns 51,585 shares of Capital One Financial Corporation, valued at $2,137,279 using the latest closing price.

 Slocum Michael, the President, Commercial Banking of Capital One Financial Corporation, sale 53,817 shares at $161.80 during a trade that took place back on Jul 27, which means that Slocum Michael is holding 56,688 shares at $8,707,413 based on the most recent closing price.